Demian-Wicky/THP_W1D2/README.md

 - CSS3

 ## Setup
-Open html file in your browser.
+Open `index.html` file in your browser.